Global

 Name Type Description

-sound p5.Sound
+sound any

 Returns: